SPAA Center for Applied Appreciative Inquiry Certifies Second Cohort

 Davy defines appreciative inquiry (Ai) as a strength-based approach to organizational development that identifies organizational strengths and assets and how they can be leveraged for transformative change.

 Lee Jr. and Glickman worked directly with Davy during their program and consulted with him on a monthly basis to discuss their progress.
 For her project, Glickman assisted Workforce Development Programs, an office within the Colorado Department of Labor and Employment that manages the state’s workforce system.
-Using appreciative inquiry, Glickman engaged the 75-member staff in developing core strategies for unifying Colorado’s workforce development centers in streamlining implementation processes to speed up service delivery.
+Using Ai, Glickman engaged the 75-member staff in developing core strategies for unifying Colorado’s workforce development centers in streamlining implementation processes to speed up service delivery.

 Lee Jr.'s project focused on creating a resource development and fundraising plan for a small Jersey City-based nonprofit that supports women who have been victims of domestic violence.